 Who It Works For

 It’s best not to invest in a well-structured nursing bra until a 7-14 days after you have given birth, once your milk supply is regular and your breasts are no longer engorged.
-For the last 3-4 weeks of your pregnancy and for a short period after giving birth, a comfort style like the Cake Cotton Candy or the Bravado Original Nursing Comfort.
+For the last 3-4 weeks of your pregnancy and for a short period after giving birth, a comfort style like the Bravado Original Nursing Comfort.